St. Catherine’s West Rehabilitation Hospital

 Take a video tour

-St. Catherine’s West Rehabilitation Hospital is a 40-bed, mostly private rooms, state-of-the-art medical facility designed for patients who can benefit from intensive rehabilitation in an interdisciplinary hospital setting.
+St. Catherine’s West Rehabilitation Hospital is a 40-bed, mostly private rooms, state-of-the-art medical rehabilitation facility designed for patients who can benefit from intensive rehabilitation in an interdisciplinary hospital setting.

-Designed and constructed with comfort in mind, St. Catherine’s West Rehab Hospital houses the latest medical technology and equipment necessary to treat every patient to his or her highest level of function and independence.
-St. Catherine’s West, like its sister hospitals, St. Catherine’s and St. Anthony’s Rehab Hospitals, are staffed with highly trained medical professionals whose goal it is to ensure that every patient gets the very best care and recovers as quickly as possible so they may return to their productive lives.
+Designed and constructed with comfort in mind, St. Catherine’s West Rehabilitation Hospital houses the latest medical technology and equipment necessary to treat every patient to his or her highest level of function and independence.
+St. Catherine’s West, like its sister hospitals, St. Catherine’s and St. Anthony’s Rehabilitation Hospitals, are staffed with highly trained medical professionals whose goal it is to ensure that every patient gets the very best care and recovers as quickly as possible so they may return to their productive lives.
 Many private rooms are furnished with a comfortable sleeper couch or chair for family members that wish to stay with the patient through the night.
 The hospital has two transitional apartments/suites where patients practice skills in a living room, kitchen, bathroom and laundry room.
 (Transitional suites are designed to re-train patients on activities of daily living before returning home).

 Our specialized rehabilitation programs are designed to meet the needs of individuals who have a broad range of acute or chronic illnesses that cause temporary or permanent disability.
 Our programs combine medical care with rehabilitation services to help re-establish the functional, physical, cognitive and behavioral skills required to live as independently as possible.
 Physical, occupational, speech and respiratory therapies will be provided, as well as physician supervision and round-the-clock nursing care.